martinjc/cmt112/content/_index.md

 * Hand out Week 7
 * Hand in Week 12

-{{% alert info %}}
+{{% notice note %}}
 All assignments will be submitted through Learning Central.
-Marks and written feedback will be returned via GradeCentre.
+Marks and written feedback will be returned via email.
 This will be supplemented by oral feedback during a contact session.
-{{% /alert %}}
+{{% /notice %}}

 ## Lecturing Staff